sonusz/PhasorToolBox/README.md

 ```

 ### Some Features:
-The parser can store the configuration frames and parse the following measurement packet according to it.
+The parser can store the configuration frames and parse the later measurement packet according to it.
 A parser instance can parse multiple data streams.
 This is useful when multiple PMU streams are captured and stored in the same file.
 However, each data stream must have unique 'IDCODE'.
 The IDCODE is used to identify which configuration frame should be used to parse a data frame.

 ### Note: